Milecastle 45: Description

-Milecastle 45 is on the top of Walltown Crags.
+Milecastle 45 is located on the top of Walltown Crags.
 The walls have been comprehensively robbed, and little remains but the robber trenches and turf-covered spoil mounds.
 The site is clearly visible as earthworks on aerial photographs.

 Associated turrets

 Each milecastle on Hadrian's Wall had two associated turret structures.
 These turrets were positioned approximately one-third and two-thirds of a Roman mile to the west of the Milecastle, and would probably have been manned by part of the milecastle's garrison.
 The turrets associated with Milecastle 45 are known as Turret 45A and Turret 45B.